The ATP identity system has a number of requirements:

 At first, all we know is alice.pds.com

-Next we call the PLC resolution method on the returned DID so that we can learn the hosting service's endpoint and the user's key material.
+Next we query the PLC directory for the DID, so that we can learn the hosting service's endpoint and the user's key material.

 await didPlc.resolve('did:plc:12345') /* => {